TheIoTLearningInitiative/EmbeddedLinux/documentation/U-Boot.md

     In:    serial
     Out:   serial
     Err:   serial
-    Hit any key to stop autoboot:  0
+    Hit any key to stop autoboot:  0 boot >
 ```